HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 ## Adjusting default credentials

 You can adjust the default credentials that HCL Digital Experience 9.5 is using by adding the following syntax to your custom-values.yaml file and changing the values you need.
-For details regarding the custom secrets (customWasSecret, customWpsSecret, etc.), see [Configuring Credentials from Secrets](#configuring-credentials-from-secrets) below.
+For details about the custom secrets (for example, `customWasSecret`, `customWpsSecret`), see the section [Configuring Credentials from Secrets](#configuring-credentials-from-secrets).

 ```yaml
 # Security related configuration, e.g. default credentials